coin-or/cuopt/CONTRIBUTING.md

 #### Building with a conda environment

-**Note:** Using a conda environment is the easiest way to satisfy the library's dependencies.
+**Note:** Building from source without conda is very difficult.
+We highly recommend that users build cuOpt inside a conda environment

 - Create the conda development environment:

 Please install conda if you don't have it already.
-You can install it from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
+You can install [miniforge](https://conda-forge.org/download/) or [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#linux)

+**Note:** We recommend using [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) as the package manager for the conda environment.
+Mamba is faster and more efficient than conda.
+And it's the default package manager for miniforge.
+If you are using mamba just replace `conda` with `mamba` in the following commands.

 ```bash
 # create the conda environment (assuming in base `cuopt` directory)